Austin Legislative Internship

-Legislative internships in Austin will not be available until spring 2017 when the Texas Legislature convenes again.
+The legislative internships in Austin will be available in the spring of 2023 when the Texas Legislature convenes again.

 Political Science Undergraduate Minor

-Through the internship, undergraduate interns, who are not already majoring in political science, have the opportunity to earn a political science minor.
-For the minor, students will earn nine hours of political science credit while in Austin.
-With completion of the internship and in addition to the six hours of political science core curriculum required of all undergraduates, students may choose between a Texas Tech University International Politics or Comparative Politics course to complete the minor.
-This is an excellent opportunity for knowledge-base expansion and continued resume building.
+With the completion of the internship and in addition to the six hours of political science core curriculum required of all undergraduates, students may choose between a Texas Tech University International Politics or Comparative Politics class to complete the minor.

 To apply for the internship, click here.